jessicarush/javascript-notes/functions.md

 ```

 Since the release of ES6, it is common practice to use `const` as the keyword to declare the variable containing a function expression.

+The main difference between function declarations and expressions is [hoisting](#hoisting).
+For this reason, it might seem that function declarations are more useful, however, function expressions are useful when you want to *avoid polluting the global scope*.
+It's helpful to think about when and where the function is needed.

+- Function declarations are processed before the code block is executed.
+They are visible everywhere in the block.
+- Function expressions are created when the execution flow reaches them.
+- Use function declarations when you want to create a function on the global scope and make it available throughout your code.
+Use function expressions to limit where the function is available, keeping your global scope light.

 ## Immediately Invoked Function Expressions *(IIFE)*